The Rev. David Cooke BA MDiv

 Rev. David comes to us from Hamilton, Ontario, where a 150m tall escarpment is called “the mountain,” so he’s pleased to be among real mountains for a change.
 Before being ordained by Hamilton Conference and coming to Revelstoke, David spent two years as a hospital chaplain at St. Joseph’s Healthcare Hamilton, working primarily in mental health and addictions.
-He received his M.Div. from Emmanuel College at the University of Toronto in 2014, and before that received a BA in English literature from York University.
+He received his Master of Divinity from Emmanuel College at the University of Toronto in 2014, and before that received a BA in English literature and creative writing from York University.

-David has a passion for music, having taken up the violin at 5 years old and progressing from there to the viola, singing, and guitar, among many others.
-These days he mostly plays guitar and sings, and he especially loves indie folk music.
-He also has a love of hiking, biking, and canoeing, so he’s quite excited to be living in Revelstoke.
-He's learned how to snowboard since coming here and hasn't seriously hurt himself yet (we'll see if that stays true).
-Other interest include video & board games (his favourites are the Dragon Age series, Magic: The Gathering, and Dungeons and Dragons), cooking (he is vegetarian after an unpleasant stint working in a meat processing plant when he was younger), and good craft beer (so far, he really likes the Attila the Honey from Mt.
-Begbie Brewery).
-In the community, David sings with the community choir, serves on the board of directors for the Revelstoke Hospice Society, and also serves as the contact for the Peace and Justice working unit of Kamloops-Okanagan Presbytery.
+David is very passionate about music, having taken up the violin at 5 years old and progressing from there to the viola, singing, and guitar, among many others.
+These days he mostly plays guitar and sings, and he especially loves Irish folk ballads and/or punk rock.
+He also has a love of hiking, biking, and canoeing, and over the past years he’s picked up snowboarding and so feels quite at home here.
+His other interests include video & board games (his favourites are the Dragon Age series, Magic: The Gathering and Dungeons and Dragons), cooking (he became vegetarian 10 years ago after a short stint working in a meat processing plant), and good craft beer (he wishes BC brewers would make more Irish red ales).

 David and his husband, Christopher, were married in 2013.

 Marvin Dikau, A.Mus RPR CMP